 The scheme has created a permanent relationship between them and the Home Office that did not exist under EU free movement rules.
 From now on, they will have to update their online status every time they change address, phone number or identity document.

 If making the application required “a level of digital competence, hardware and internet connectivity… not within everyone’s reach,” the right to reside will become over time “a test in digital literacy,” Dr Vicol said.

-The Home Office said forgetting to update the details will not lead to a loss of rights, but it is unclear whether this could cause difficulties when data are checked at the border.
+The Home Office said forgetting to update the details will not lead to a loss of rights, but it is unclear whether this could cause difficulties at the border.

-There will be the uncertainty of depending on a digital platform with possible technical glitches, as the status pages have already crashed in several occasions, the3million denounced.
+There will be the uncertainty of depending on a digital platform with possible technical glitches, the3million denounced.

 Close family members and partners will be able to join EU citizens in the UK as long as the relationship existed before 31 December 2020, a benefit EU nationals maintain compared to many other families separated by income requirements, visa fees and healthcare costs.
 But relationships formed in the future will be subject to harsh hostile environment policies.

 Time spent abroad will count too.
 Individuals with settled status can leave the UK for up to five years without losing their rights (four years for Swiss citizens and their family members).
 However, the British government has the power to change this by secondary legislation, the UK in a Changing Europe notes.

 Elena Remigi, founder of the In Limbo project, a collection of testimonies of EU citizens in the UK and British citizens in the EU, says an analysis of keywords recently shared in their Facebook group showed “unsettled” as that the dominant word.